MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ![Containers](media/page-layout-containers.png "Containers for Content and FactBoxes, plus actions.")

-The 'content' area provide rich layout capabilities, which are described in the coming sections.
-The 'FactBoxes' area is limited to show a list of parts, usually in a vertical arrangement.
+The `content` area provides rich layout capabilities, which are described in the coming sections.
+The `FactBoxes` area is limited to showing a list of parts, usually in a vertical arrangement.
 The header consists of the title, action bar, and controls for filtering, views, and so on.

 For more information about page areas, see [Pages Overview](devenv-pages-overview.md).